Diesel_Tank_And_Hydraulic_Tank_Resources

 4 .
 Ask About Weld Types

 Another factor affecting the life of your new tank is something most people simply take for granted and completely overlook.
 That is the type of weld used on the flanges.
 Much of the vibration and stress transfers to the welds along the flanges.
 The trouble is; it takes a lot of wear and tear before it shows up as a problem – probably long after the warranty expires.
-From a distance all welds look pretty much the same but TIG welds are
+From a distance all welds look pretty much the same but TIG welds are much stronger than MIG welds on aluminum.

 5. Identifying A Proper Weld